khaled-rahman/BatchLayout/README.md

 ```
 Here, 3elt_dual.mtx is the input graph file in matrix market format and 3elt_dual.mtxCACHEMINB128PARAOUTRAND600.txt is a text file which contains positions of vertices.
 To convert a .gml file to .txt file, see instructions in visualize.ipynb file.

 If you have questions, please don't hesitate to ask me (Md.
-Khaledur Rahman) by sending email to morahma@iu.edu.
+Khaledur Rahman) by sending email to `morahma@iu.edu`.